Joystream/joystream/README.md

 ###  Pre-built Binaries

-The latest pre-built binaries can be downloads from the [releases](https://github.com/Joystream/joystream/releases) page.
+The latest pre-built binaries can be downloaded from the [releases](https://github.com/Joystream/joystream/releases) page.

 ### Building from source